joanalawer/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link: The symbolic link in the current working directory links /bin/s to __ls__.

 14-copy_html: Coppies all files with extension .html form current directory to the parent directory.

+1000-lets_move: A script that moves all files beginning with an uppercase letter to the directory /tmp/u.

+101